LaunchSchoolKalisz/Launch_School_RB130/variable_scope.md

 ## Types of Variables
 When discussing variable scope in Ruby, it is important to first understand the types of variables that we will be working with.
 This is because the type of variable will effect the scoping rules to be followed.
 There are 5 types of variables in Ruby: constants, global variables, class variables, instance variables, and local variables.
 A brief discription of each will follow.

 Of note, local variables are very commonly used, as they have a narrow scope.
 Using local variables can help to avoid naming difficulties in a program due to their narrow scope.
 Rubyists must be cautious when naming and using variables with a more broad scope, such as constants or global variables.

 ### Constants
 Constants should not be changed (although, Ruby does allow them to be changed after giving a warning).
-They are available throughout the scopes of the program.
+They are available throughout the scopes of the program and have a lexical scope.
 ```ruby
 CONSTANT = "Availability: e v e r y w h e r e"
 ```